The key to success lies with an energy retailer’s ability to cope with rapidly changing market conditions.

 ** Info released in the EBS – issue paper for a post-2025 market design

-A digitized energy retailer will unlock the full potential of a distributed two-way market
+A digitised energy retailer will unlock the full potential of a distributed two-way market

 In today’s energy industry, the retailer is evolving as a key component between the market and the consumer.
 Both ends of the spectrum are increasingly defined by an overarching complex structure of distributed generation and consumption, interweaving responsibilities, costs and investment returns.